London is a city where everything can seem overpriced, everyone appears overworked, and the skies are always overcast.

 Address: 23-25 Leather Ln, London EC1N 7TE

 This coworking space offers bright open work areas and a quirky, yet not overbearing, interior that doesn’t overwhelm.
-There are many onsite facilities, including a kitchen — you won’t have to run out for lunch every day if you don’t want to.
+There are many onsite facilities, including a kitchen, so you won’t have to run out for lunch every day if you don’t want to.

 Food: Within a couple of minutes of Huckletree’s Shoreditch location you’ll find a PizzaBuzz, Modern Pantry, and EAT.
 There’s also a Tesco Express nearby if you want to quickly grab something to eat cold or heat up in the kitchen.